mylenaverspeelt/keeper-app/README.md

 ## Step 3 - Run the app

-Once the dependencies are installed, you can run the app:
+Once the dependencies are installed (npm install), you can run the app:

 ```sh
 cd keeper-app